An Introduction to the Three Inside Up Candlestick Pattern

 A strong 3 inside up candlestick pattern also made mistakes, so avoid these common errors;

 ➣ Jumping the Gun: Don’t enter Day 2.
-The small “inside” candle is just a pause; it doesn’t guarantee a reversal.
+The small “inside” candle is just a pause; it does not necessarily indicate a confirmed reversal.
 Always wait for Day 3 to close.

-➣ Ignoring the Trend: In a massive, multi-year bear market, a single three inside up candlestick pattern might just be a “dead cat bounce.”
+➣ Ignoring the Trend: In a massive, multi-year bear market, a single three inside up candlestick pattern might just be a “temporary price recovery.”
 Always look at the bigger picture.

 ➣ Tight Stop-Losses: Placing your stop-loss too close to the entry price can lead to being “stopped out” by normal market noise before the real move happens.